 ZION RIVER RESORT » If you’re looking for less-primitive camping or RV hookups, Zion River Resort is a great option, and its a pretty short walk to the start line!
 Zion River Resort has a pool, restrooms, laundromat, and more on site.

 WATCHMAN & SOUTH CAMPGROUNDS » If you’re fine with about a 25 minute drive to the start line, these campgrounds are excellent options!
-A plus is that your campground is near the expo and finish line.
+A plus is that your campground is near the finish line.
 These campgrounds are immediately inside the park on the South entrance.
 Reservations need to be made 6 months before your arrival date.
 Make a reservation for Watchman.
 South Campground is available on a first come first served basis and is more primitive with no hook-ups at all.

 Additional Hotel Options

 We've partnered with Booking.com to search for the best hotel options in the area.
 Check them out below!

 Travel times do not account for traffic.
 You should expect lots of traffic on race morning, so please leave early!

 These restaurants are always popular with our runners:

 If you're staying La Verkin or Hurricane, don’t forget to stop and get the best coffee in the world at River Rock Roasting Company!